Peter Hoffmann

 "file": "testlog.py", "message": "test", "line": 12, "short_message": "test"}

-The real power of having a structured representation of your logs unveils if you combine it with tools like jq the lightweight command-line json processor.
+The real power of having a structured representation of your logs is revealed when you combine it with tools like jq the lightweight command-line json processor.

-E.g to get back the extra value you logged in the examle, just do the following:
+For example, to get back the extra value you logged in the example, run:

-Using Syslog with CEE is a more lightweight solution to centralized structured logging than I proposed in in my EuroPython 2014 talk Log everything with Logstash and Elasticsearch, but it can be easily combined with elasticsearch as shown in parsing cee logs with rsyslog.
-Or it can be used as an intermediate step to feed logs into logstash/graylog if you prefer having a graphical search interface but do want to keep the benefit of rsyslog's stability and like to have your log messages as text files too, just in case some java softwere has hiccups.
+Using Syslog with CEE is a lighter-weight solution for centralized structured logging than I proposed in my EuroPython 2014 talk Log everything with Logstash and Elasticsearch, but it can be easily combined with Elasticsearch as shown in parsing cee logs with rsyslog.
+Or it can be used as an intermediate step to feed logs into Logstash/Graylog if you prefer having a graphical search interface and also want to keep the benefit of rsyslog's stability, and to have your log messages as text files too, just in case some Java software has issues.